havenf/Jump-Game-v2/README.txt

     - Creates and updates UI related to inventory system

 - Script debugging and hierarchy organization in current project in progress

+CHANGELOG - 03/08/24

+- Removed current scoring system.

+- Terrain and objects rearranged to represent a course.

+- Both players now have the same movement speed and jump height.

+- Player one is heavier than player two by 5:1.

+- New map features a course that requires two players to get to the end.

+- Control panels are placed throughout the new map that players must help each other get to.
+        -     Using the control panels (currently in theory, not in practice) for player one extends a bridge to a collectible.
+        -     Player two control panel raises and lowers an elevator (in theory).
+        -     The collectible (a coin), upon being collected (in theory, not practice) ends the game.

+- New jointed objects as a part of the map contribute to the course experience.
+        -     Players must balance their character and work with each other.

+- Script added to rotate and destroy collectible upon collision.
+        -     Rotation added to indicate where the collectible object is.

+- Control panel script added to detect proximity of players within distance and features an isPlayerOne boolean
+        -     Control panel button script added for player one to control bridge (currently debugging)